jundalisay/superblist/content/en/research/hegel/science/book-2/section-01/chapter-02b.md

 § 889

 3. Difference possesses both moments, identity and difference; both are thus a positedness, a determinateness.

 But in this positedness each is self-relation.
-One of them, identity, is itself immediately the moment of reflection-into-self; but equally, the other is difference, difference in itself, reflected difference.
+One of them, identity, is itself immediately the moment of reflection-into-self.
+But equally, the other is difference, difference in itself, reflected difference.
 Difference, in that it has two moments that are themselves reflections-into-self, is diversity.